wat is user generated content

 (I’m speaking from experience.)

-Running social media contests is a superb way to bring out that competitive nature, while also generating tons of high-quality UGC for your clients.
+Running social media contests is a superb way to bring out that competitive nature, while also generating tons of high-quality UGC for your brand.

 Just take GoPro, for example.
 They have one of the biggest Instagram accounts, but the majority of content posted to their profile is generated by users of their product, which they collect through their photo and video contests: